Skip to Content

 Emotions often run alongside the legal questions.
 You may feel pressure from partners, lenders, or relatives to act quickly.
 You may also be concerned about attracting attention from regulators or giving competitors a reason to complain.
 Our goal is to provide a calm setting where we can talk through these realities, and our antitrust lawyer in South Dakota can outline options that respect both your business objectives and the rules that apply.

-Why Work With Our South Dakota Firm
+Why Work With Our Antitrust Attorney in Rapid City, South Dakota

 Choosing counsel for competition-related planning is not only about legal knowledge.
 It is also about whether your antitrust attorney understands the structure of closely held businesses and the way South Dakota law treats ownership, control, and succession.
 Since 2006, our firm has concentrated on estate and business planning, probate, trust administration, and elder law for families and businesses in Rapid City and western South Dakota.